Course of Empire (band): Following years

 In 2004, Graff and Martin Baird at Verge Music Works recording studio mixed the still-existing 24 tracks of the final performance at Trees and personally financed and self-released the tracks, titled Phone Calls From the Dead.
 A DVD of the band was also self-released that same year, titled Hiss.
 In 2008, a double-album of demos was self-released, simply titled Initiation Demos.
 In 2013, Early C.O.E. & Telepathic Last Show was self-released, which consisted of demos from the band's early years and also the remainder of the aforementioned Trees live show from 1998.

 After Course of Empire split in 1998, Jerome and Graff collaborated with Van Eric Martin to form the group Halls of the Machine, who released their debut album, Atmospheres for Lovers and Sleepers, in 2001.
 The band released their second album All Tribal Dignitaries in 2017.

 In 2019, it was revealed that Lovell had experienced a fall that left him with a traumatic brain injury.
 To help with medical costs, his former bandmates in Course of Empire decided to release a compilation entitled Fields of Discipline, which consisted of two-track demos recorded by the band in 1989.
 The material was previously unreleased up to that point.
-A Dallas listening party and drum jam occurred on October 25, 2021 in support of Lovell.
+A Dallas listening party and drum jam occurred on October 25, 2021, in support of Lovell.

-Another benefit for Lovell commenced on November 11, 2022 in Fort Worth, Texas.
+Another benefit for Lovell commenced on November 11, 2022, in Fort Worth, Texas.
 Toadies had headlined the event while an auction was held as a fundraiser.
-Around the same time, it was announced that there were plans to issue Course of Empire's second album Initiation on vinyl for the first time, with a tentative release date of May 2023.
+Around the same time, it was announced that there were plans to issue Course of Empire's second album Initiation on vinyl for the first time, which was eventually released in May 2023.
+The band's debut album, Course of Empire, was issued on vinyl for the first time as well in late 2024, by Carpe Diem.